KK Partizan: 1991–1992: At the top of Europe

 After the departure of Divac, Paspalj, Grbović, Savović and other main players from the 80's, Partizan started the 1991–92 season with a rejuvenated squad, led by an exceptionally talented backcourt pair of Aleksandar Đorđević and Predrag Danilović.
 A previous team captain and former national team player with no coaching experience, Želimir Obradović, was chosen as a first team coach.
 Another former Partizan coach and player, an established European basketball expert, professor Aleksandar Nikolić became his counselor.

-The season didn't start well at all - ethnic conflicts in the reagon had escalated towards the autumn of 1991 and FIBA decided not to allow teams from the former Yugoslavia to play their home games at their home venues.
+The season didn't start well at all - ethnic conflicts in the region had escalated towards the autumn of 1991 and FIBA decided not to allow teams from the former Yugoslavia to play their home games at their home venues.
 Belgrade's "Black and Whites" have opted to be "hosts" in the Madrid suburb of Fuenlabrada, in the Polideportivo Fernando Martín arena.
 This proved to be a right move as the Spanish crowd was very supportive of their adopted team.

 Obradović's team began a long season of European and domestic matches, often traveling thousands of kilometers in just a few days, with performance gradually improving.
 Partizan finished the competition in the group stage in the Euroleague in fourth place with nine wins and five defeats.
 That meant that Partizan had to play crucial matches to qualify for the Final Four with Knorr Bologna.
 Bolognese had a strong team led by former Yugoslav national team player Jurij Zdovc.
 However, Đorđević, Danilović, Ivo Nakić, Zoran Stevanović, Vladimir Dragutinović, Željko Rebrača, Mlađan Šilobad, Slaviša Koprivica, Nikola Lončar and Dragiša Šarić came on top in three games and for the second time qualified for the Final Four.

 At the Final Four held in Abdi İpekçi Arena in Istanbul in April 1992, Partizan won the title of European champion.
 In the Final Four, Partizan won both games – in the semifinals they defeated Italian Philips Milano and in the finals Spanish Montigalà Joventut (71–70), with an iconic three-pointer in the last second by Aleksandar Đorđević.
 The average age of the team was only 21.7 years, and out of 17 games all but one (the quarter-final game against Knorr Bologna) were played on foreign grounds.

 The season finished triumphantly with victories in the national championship and the Cup.